Last Updated on March 20, 2023 by Michael

 Hertz is Number One for Renting a Tesla

 One rental car company stands out as the best place to rent a Tesla.
 Just ask Tom Brady.
 The Tampa Bay Buccaneers quarterback is now plugging Teslas for Hertz, which now boasts the largest electric vehicle (EV) rental fleet in North America and one of the largest in the world.
-The company has made an initial order of 100,000 Teslas by the end of 2022 and has announced new EV charging infrastructure across the company’s global operations.
+This portion of Hertz’s fleet is primarily comprised of Tesla Model 3s.

 Hertz is the first rental car company to make a significant commitment to EVs and its investment in the necessary charging infrastructure will encourage renters to take advantage of this growing trend in a major way.
 EVs will eventually comprise more than 20 percent of the Hertz global fleet.